 Subject Sport & Recreation General Subject Description This is an elective subject designed for the transition into Senior Sport and Recreation Applied and/or Certificate III in Sport and Recreation.
 Students will be given opportunities to learn about sport and recreation activities through active participation, and also by learning and implementing coaching and officiating techniques and strategies in a variety of sports.
-Students will also explore and evaluate the relevance of sport and recreation within Australian culture, analyse and explain how physical skills can enhance performance in sport and recreation activities, the use of ICTs and how they apply in sport and recreation, and how the sport and recreation industry contributes to both individual and community outcomes.
+Students will also explore and evaluate the relevance of sport and recreation within Australian culture, analyse and explain how physical skills can enhance performance in sport and recreation activities, the use of ICTs and how they apply in sport and recreation, and how the sport and recreation industry contribute to both individual and community outcomes.
 Students will be using skills learnt in this course to acquire, apply and evaluate information in planning and organising activities and events, physical performance in both individual and group aspects, investigating and evaluating solutions to different physical scenarios, using ICTs where possible with in sport and recreation contexts, and evaluating strategies to promote health, safety and wellbeing for individuals and within the community.
 Introduction to Sport & Recreation - General aims to prepare students for the transition into Senior Sport and Recreation - Applied and also Certificate III in Sport and Recreation.
 Assessment Overview Online Assessment - Competency based Cost NIL - cost for excursions may apply Links to Senior Sport & Recreation (Applied) Certificate III in Sport and Recreation SIS30315 (VET)

-Subject Sport & Recreation - Rugby League Development Strand Subject Description This is an elective subject designed for the transition into Senior Sport and Recreation - Applied and/or Certificate III in Sport and Recreation - Rugby League.
+Subject Sport & Recreation - Rugby League Development Strand Subject This is an elective subject designed for the transition into Senior Sport and Recreation - Description Applied and/or Certificate III in Sport and Recreation - Rugby League.
 Students will be given opportunities to learn about sport and recreation activities through active participation, and also by learning and implementing coaching and officiating techniques and strategies within the sport of rugby league.
-Students will also explore and evaluate the relevance of sport and recreation within Australian culture, analyse and explain how physical skills can enhance performance in rugby league, the use of ICTs and how they apply in rugby league, and how the rugby league industry and the sport and recreation industry contributes to both individual and community outcomes.
+Students will also explore and evaluate the relevance of sport and recreation within Australian culture, analyse and explain how physical skills can enhance performance in rugby league, the use of ICTs and how they apply in rugby league, and how the rugby league industry and the sport and recreation industry contribute to both individual and community outcomes.
 Students will be using skills learnt in this course to acquire, apply and evaluate information in planning and organising activities and events, physical performance in both individual and group aspects, investigating and evaluating solutions to different physical scenarios, using ICTs where possible with in rugby league contexts, and evaluating strategies to promote health, safety and wellbeing for individuals and within the community.
+Introduction to Sport & Recreation - Rugby League aims to prepare students for the transition into Senior Sport and Recreation - Applied and also Certificate III in Sport and Recreation - Rugby League. and Neoreation - Nagby League.
 Students in this course are expected to own mouthguards as per EQ policy.
 Furthermore, students in this course must have completed some level of club Rugby League and/or several years of school representation.
-Assessment Overview Online Assessment - Competency based Cost \$120 - this includes: training shirt, shorts, socks, referee levy and bus charter fees Links to Senior Sport & Recreation (Applied) Certificate III in Sports & Recreation
+Assessment Online Assessment - Competency based Overview Cost \$120 - this includes: training shirt, shorts, socks, referee levy and bus charter fees Links to Senior Sport & Recreation (Applied) Certificate III in Sports & Recreation